 Payment allocation, overpayments and repayments: payment allocation: general principles

 The customer always has the right to determine where their payment is allocated at the time of making payment.
-If they do, it should be allocated in accordance with the customer’s wishes, whatever the circumstances or the debt.
+If they do, it should be allocated in accordance with the customer’s wishes.
+However, some methods of payment may not allow the customer to specify which debt the payment should be allocated to; in these cases, the customer can contact HMRC to request reallocation.

 - they may be paying in accordance with an order of the court, or